Welcome to St. John's-Grace Episcopal Church

-Our group meets on a monthly basis.
-We pick local restaurants in the area to gather for dinner.
-Our next gathering will be May 18th.
+Our group meets on a Friday selected during the month.
+We pick local restaurants in the area to gather.
 We meet at the restaurant at 6:30 pm sharp for dinner and socialization.
-Call Marian Stelter, 886-1322, to make your reservation.
+If you would like to join us, please call Marian Stelter, at 886-1322, to make your reservation.

 Monthly Spiritual Cafe

 The Spiritual Cafe occurs on the 3rd Saturday of each month at 4:00 pm.
 We celebrate the art of spirit and the spirit of art!
 Next event is Saturday September 15th at 4:00 pm in the church.